Mdlglobal-atlassian-net/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-string-substitutions.md

 ---
 title: Everything you wanted to know about variable substitution in strings
-description: PSCustomObject is a simple way to create structured data. ms.date: 05/23/2020 ms.custom: contributor-KevinMarquette
+description: There are many ways to use variables in strings to create formatted text. ms.date: 05/23/2020 ms.custom: contributor-KevinMarquette
 ---